 With these costs in mind, between losing revenue and top talent, no doubt you want to know how to shorten your hiring process.
 And that can be hard.
 Recruitment is a time-intensive process with hundreds of applicants to sift through.
 Even with an ATS to screen resumes for your team, the interview process takes up the bulk of a recruiter’s time.
 That’s why it’s the best place to start saving time.

 Virtual interviews, an asynchronous interview solution, are the best tool available to hiring teams today to solve the time sink that is interviewing.

 For one, they eliminate scheduling from the process entirely.
 Right off the bat, that means the 30 minutes to 2 hours recruiters spend scheduling interviews per candidate is off the table.
 There’s no need for either party to work around each other's time to find the perfect scheduling window.
 In fact, Qualifi’s research has found that this flexibility not only allows candidates to respond outside the typical 9 to 5, but it also brings in 75.5% more responses than traditional phone interviews.

 What’s more, recruiters only have to “conduct” the interview once and every candidate replies to that singular interview.
 This is because recruiters only have to record their side of the interview, and that’s delivered to selected candidates.
 All the recruiter needs to do from there is to wait for interviews to come in and conduct the screenings.

-Here’s how self-guided interviews work:
+Here’s how virtual interviews work:

 It’s really that simple.
 This ultimately saves recruiters time to focus on the most important tasks in recruitment and get the perfect hire faster.